rakibulhasan001/Webscraping/README.md

 # Webscraping
-# Pagination scraping example from trustpilot.com
+# Python code for Pagination scraping example from trustpilot.com

 from bs4 import BeautifulSoup as bs4
 import requests